casdidier/flutter-namer_app/README.md

   - [x] add a place to add a picture
 - [x] add a floating button on the bottom right to open a modal
   - [x] retrieve user info in the modal
+- [x] clean the main.dart
   - [x] refactor: move profile page out of main.dart
+  - [x] refactor: move favorite page out of main.dart
+  - [x] refactor move home out of main.dart
 - [ ] add new page with a google map
   - [ ] add search fields
   - [ ] list recommandations places in a list